BAYEUX: WWII, D-DAY, DE GAULLE AND AFTER

 De Gaulle was leaving France with a certainty of the integrity of one’s delegates, who were now assigned to restore the French administration within the liberated territories of France.
 François Coulet, the one among the June 14 retinue and a man who had previously proved himself as a skillful administrator in Corsica in 1943, was now to become De Gaulle’s ‘provisional Commissaire’ or ‘Commissioner of the Republic for the Rouen region’.
 François Coulet would achieve delegating authority from the pro-Vichy mayor and sub-prefect, yet his own authority would be debateful among the Allies as opposed to the fact that Bayeux was now the de facto capital of France all the way prior to the liberation of Paris in August.

-In the course of his following visits to Normandy on June 20 and July 11 Winston Churchill (who had not been noticed in Coulet’s role in advance) would not get encounters with the ‘provisional Commissaire’, Coulet faced the situation that the larger part of the local habitancy still put esteem in Marshal Petain.
-De Gaulle himself would make his way back to Bayeux on June 16, 19446 to deliver another heartfelt speech within the city main square and to be present on the occasion of the inauguration of the plate, devoted to his previous oratory in June 1944.
+In the course of his following visits to Normandy on June 20 and July 11 Winston Churchill (who had not been noticed in Coulet’s role in advance) would not get encountered the ‘provisional Commissaire’, Coulet faced the situation that the larger part of the local habitancy still put esteem in Marshal Petain.
+De Gaulle himself would make his way back to Bayeux on June 16, 19446 to deliver another heartfelt speech within the city’s main square and to be present on the occasion of the inauguration of the plate, devoted to his previous oratory in June 1944.
 On the same day June 16, 1946, he would also visit Isigny-Sur-Mer.
-Years later, Gouverneur hotel at 8 Rue Bourbesneur would be chosen to accommodate ‘Museum-Mémorial du Général de Gaulle’ (Museum Memorial General de Gaulle).
+Years later, the Gouverneur hotel at 8 Rue Bourbesneur would be chosen to accommodate ‘Museum-Mémorial du Général de Gaulle’ (Museum Memorial General de Gaulle).

 BAYEUX DEPORTATION MEMORIAL

-The modern (after-war) historiography generally regards the period of occupation of France between 1940 and 1940 as ‘The Dark Years’.
+Modern (after-war) historiography generally regards the period of occupation of France between 1940 and 1940 as ‘The Dark Years’.
 Apart from the extortionate (even in the realm of the previous World War) economic and material losses, the most dramatic ‘damage’ was caused to human lives and fates.
 In total, merely 1.5 million French men were taken as prisoners of War in May-June 1940 and the primary burden of their captivity for the next four years (at least 600 000 of this figure were released earlier) fell on the French exhausted economy.
 At the very least another 120 000 French soldiers were killed or missed in action during the French campaign.
 Substantially, up to 650 000 civilians were involved in labor within the German enterprises, primarily of military nature.
-80 000 Jews would become the victims of the Holocaust, primarily in the Auschwitz death camp, and at least 30 000 men and women would be executed as the members or assistants of the French Resistance movement, hostages of any kind, or during the actions of reprisal, such as a notorious military crime in ORADUR-SUR-GLANE.
+80 000 Jews would become the victims of the Holocaust, primarily in the Auschwitz death camp, and at least 30 000 men and women would be executed as members or assistants of the French Resistance movement, hostages of any kind, or during the actions of reprisal, such as a notorious military crime in ORADUR-SUR-GLANE.
 Another 60 000 French with no Jewish origin, would be deported to the Nazi concentration camps during the years 1940-1944.

 The French Resistance played an instrumental, not to say foundational role in the successful seizure of the Normany in June 1944 and the later liberation of the whole of France from the occupation.
 Had originated from the disjointed partisan squads in June 1940, toward the turn of 1944 the movement snowballed into a giant complex formation, yet divided regionally and politically.
-As opposed to bravery, a readiness to sacrifice one’s life for the purpose of the liberation of France, and strong patriotism, French resistance had to face another reality of the occupational years under the Nazis.
+As opposed to bravery, a readiness to sacrifice one’s life for the purpose of the liberation of France, and strong patriotism, the French resistance had to face another reality of the occupational years under the Nazis.
 For the most part even after D-Day, the members of the Resistance were badly armed, sometimes chaotically coordinated, and were sometimes distrusted by the local population.
-As it wasn’t enough, the resistance suffered orderly insults in virtue of the German network of informers, who used to infiltrate the rank of the fighters, and the Gestapo machine of reprisal, which took hostages, carried out executions or used to send people to the concentration camps.
+As it wasn’t enough, the resistance suffered orderly insults in virtue of the German network of informers, who used to infiltrate the rank of the fighters, and the Gestapo machine of reprisal, which took hostages, carried out executions, or used to send people to the concentration camps.

 In parallel with the triumphs of the Allied cryptanalysis of the German war code and scheduled reconnaissance flights, it was the activity of the Resistance in Romandy, particularly within the Bayeux arrondissement area, which made a path to accumulating such enormous bulk of information regarding the planned landing sites, fortifications of the ‘Atlantic Wall’ and the German manpower in the region.
 Whereas the first three years of disjoint acts of sabotage inflicted a little damage to the occupational forces in France, toward the start of 1944 the situation took a quite different turn.
 In the course of only the first three months of the year, the members of the Resistance sabotaged (thus destroyed) merely 800 train locomotives, twice as much as the Allied air raids in the same period.
 In one single 24-hours period from the late hours of June 5 to the end of D-Day on June 6, Normandy witnessed merely 1000 acts of sabotage toward the Germans forces.
 During this first day, as it would be calculated years later, the Resistance in the areas of landing beaches suffered losses of 124 members killed, missed in action, or taken prisoners.
 In a wider sense, the risk of such activity was extremely high for the people, who in most parts had no military training or appropriate armament.